verhovsky/books-futures-explained/src/3_generators_pin.md

 ### Stackless coroutines/generators

 This is the model used in Rust today.
-It a few notable advantages:
+It has a few notable advantages:

 1. It's easy to convert normal Rust code to a stackless coroutine using using async/await as keywords (it can even be done using a macro).